Artwork for podcast Top Traders Unplugged

 Ian:

-I think we believe that the Trump administration and remember this is a broad alliance of three or four different groupings.
-Republican.
-Right.
-You know, the tech Bros.
-The unilateralists and then the multilateralists.
+I think we believe that the Trump administration… And remember this is a broad alliance of three or four different groupings: Republican.
+Right, you know, the tech bros, the unilateralists, and then the multilateralists.
+But what they're coming together to do is to roll back the economic and social structures back towards the Reaganite era.

-agan Thatcher axis did in the:
+agan/Thatcher axis did in the:

-Let's go back to Scott Besant's three arrows and he loves Shinzo Abe but he came up with the 3% GDP growth, 3% deficit and 3 million barrels per day more energy.
+And I think both of the things that you mentioned, Alan, are on the agenda in terms of the reindustrialization of the United States.
+But I also think that, let's go back to Scott Bessent's three arrows, and he loves Shinzo Abe, but he came up with the 3% GDP growth, 3% deficit and 3 million barrels per day more energy.
 And I think what lies at the heart there of this is the Republicans aiming to get the deficits under control through higher nominal growth.

 Alan: